2023 Best Health Professions Schools in Texas

 Top 15% Best Health Professions Schools

-Our 2023 rankings named Baylor College of Medicine the best school in Texas for health professions students.
-Located in the large city of Houston, Baylor College of Medicine is a private not-for-profit college with a small student population.
+Our analysis found Baylor College of Medicine to be the best school for health professions students who want to pursue a degree in Texas.
+Located in the city of Houston, Baylor College of Medicine is a private not-for-profit school with a small student population.

-Out of the 142 schools in Texas that were part of this year’s ranking, Texas Tech University Health Sciences Center landed the # 2 spot on the list.
-TTUHSC is a moderately-sized public school located in the large city of Lubbock.
+The excellent programs at Texas Tech University Health Sciences Center helped the school earn the #2 place on this year’s ranking of the best health professions schools in Texas.
+TTUHSC is a moderately-sized public school located in the city of Lubbock.

 On average, health professions graduates from TTUHSC take out $25,223 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $242.

-Full Health Professions at Texas Tech University Health Sciences Center Report
+Read full report on Health Professions at Texas Tech University Health Sciences Center

 After completing their degree, health professions graduates from UTHealth carry an average student debtload of $22,951.
 The average monthly payment of a loan this size is about $203, assuming that the borrower is on a 10-year repayment plan.